nathan-andosen/lit-ts-scss-starter/README.md

-# Todo

-* Create blank repo and copy this in, name the repo __lit-ts-scss-starter__
-* Test it works inside an Angular app and VanillaJs app

 # lit-ts-scss-codeceptjs-starter

 Seed app that has a very simple setup using Lit + TS + SCSS + CodeceptJs + Mocha that uses rollup.